-I'm a statistical programmer and data analyst at the University of Missouri Center to Stream Healthcare In-Place (C2SHIP) and a PhD student at the MU Institute for Data Science and Informatics.
+I'm a research analyst at the University of Missouri School of Medicine and a PhD candidate at the MU Institute for Data Science and Informatics.

-I have long-term research interest in methods for what could be considered as responsive or natural computation: processes which incorporate real-world event phenomena with program logic structures for intelligence.
+My long-term research interests are in responsive or natural computation: structures which incorporate real-world event phenomena and human-in-the-loop processes as a model for ambient intelligence.

-My PhD dissertation research area is in the use pervasive computing and AI for the healthcare domain, with particular focus on ad-hoc machine learning models of multi-modal sensor and electronic medical records systems as components for novel augmented decision support interfaces.
-The primary application of my research is for adaptive model building using meta-model and meta-information techniques to generate precision health analytics.
-I have additional interest in the computational mediation of human motor functioning and rehabilitation through remote analysis and verification for clinical therapy, and the impact of biotelemetry monitoring on quality of life for aging populations.
+My PhD dissertation research topic is on the use of pervasive computing and AI in the healthcare domain, focusing on novel machine learning of multi-modal biophysical sensor and electronic health record data for addressing progressive functional decline in aging and neurodegenerative diease patients.
+The primary application of my research is to support clinicial decision making through the use of continual learning and decision ensembling to generate precision health analytics by targeting clinical assessment instruments with continous sensor measurement data.
+I have additional interests in the computational mediation of human motor function and impact of biotelemetry monitoring on quality of life in vulnerable and at-risk populations.

 Adaptive model building with meta-information for generating precision analytics.